tiagodeluna/study-notes/DevOps/devops-edx-course.md

 ------------------------
 > A Greenfield project is the process of develop a system for a totally new environment, without concern for integrating with other systems.
 Such projects are deemed as higher risk, as they are often for new infrastructure, new customers, and even new owners.
 ------------------------

+### Understanding Organizational Change

+#### Organizational Goals

+ - The pipeline is everyone's responsibility
+ - Focus on making more generalists: less focus on specialists
+ - Fund services, not projects: projects tend to end.
+A service never ends, it just continues.
+ - Encourage loose coupling
+ - Smaller teams (and smaller services)
+ - High trust and low blame
+ - Make work visible

+#### Individual Level

+Four areas arount the individual level:
+ - I/T/E-Shaped Individuals
+ - Mindsets
+ - Motivation
+ - Intent

+##### I-Shaped

+- Specialists (linear skilled)
+- Deep expertise in one area
+- Very few skills in other areas
+- Can create bottlenecks
+- Can create downstream waste

+##### T-Shaped

+ - Generalists (horizontally skilled)
+ - Broad skills in many areas
+ - Helps with bottlenecks
+ - Can remove downstream waste

+##### E-Shaped

+- Deep in a few areas
+- Typically an innovator
+- General expertise in many areas
+- High impact individual

+##### Fixed Mindset

+- Fixed belief
+- Outcome-based
+- Belief that intelligence and talent are fixed traits

+##### Growth Mindset
+ - Alternative Belief
+ - Effort-based
+ - Belief that abilities can be developed through dedication and hard work